FatimahAlIbrahim/Rise-Project-3-Weather-Journal/README.md

 # Rise Front End Developer Nanodegree Project 3: Weather-Journal App Project
-This website was created to satisfy the requirements of the second project in Udacity's Front End Developer Nanodegree.
+This website was created to satisfy the requirements of the third project in Udacity's Front End Developer Nanodegree.

 ## Description
 A weather journal application that allow the user to enter their feelings about today's weather.